mkrom3/my-website/README.md

 This is a really awesome website.

-Edit on example branch.

-Now editing on update-readme branch

-Updated locally
+Updates made on main on GitHub before rebase